Written by Clementine |

 High-end restaurant, bar, luxury goods store |

-Take the Huangpu River cruise at the the Shiliupu PierĀ and sail along the Huangpu River to enjoy the buildings and scenery on both sides of the river.
-The night cruise on the HuangpuĀ RiverĀ allows you to experience the ultimate charm of Shanghaiās night scenery.Ā The whole journey takes about 45 minutes.
+Besides walking, one of another best things to do in Shanghai at nightĀ is takingĀ theĀ Huangpu River cruiseĀ at the the Shiliupu PierĀ and sail along the Huangpu River to enjoy the buildings and scenery on both sides of the river.
+TheĀ night cruise on theĀ HuangpuĀ RiverĀ allows you to experience the ultimate charm of Shanghaiās night scenery.Ā The whole journey takes about 45 minutes.

 Top Hotels on the Bund